kamperh/teaching_portfolio/growth.md

 #### Automatic machine translation of English engineering assessments into Afrikaans

 The Language Policy of Stellenbosch University (2021) aims to promote multilingualism.
 In practice, this means that "[q]uestion papers in undergraduate modules are available in Afrikaans and English."
 While this is noble given the benefits of mother tongue education (Kioko et al., 2014), this places a major burden on already overloaded lecturers.
 In engineering, many lectures therefore turn to Google Translate to provide a first-pass translation.
 But these automatic translations often lack the required vocabulary to cover engineering concepts.
 This project has the broader goal of building a machine translation system specifically for the engineering education domain.
-In a pilot study, I collected a small corpus of roughly 800 parallel English-Afrikaans sentences from previous assessments in E&E. We are currently building and evaluating initial machine translation systems on this data (Kamper, 2022).
+In a pilot study, I collected a small corpus of roughly 800 parallel English-Afrikaans sentences from previous assessments in E&E. We are currently building and evaluating initial machine translation systems on this data, and I recently presented this work at SoTL 2022 ([Kamper, 2022]({{site.url}}/evidence/)).

 ### References

+J. R. Bredell, E. Burger, H. Kamper, and H. Pretorius, "Individual and collaborative reflections on teaching and learning," *SoTL*, 2021.

 T. Hall and H. Kamper, "Towards improving human arithmetic learning using machine learning," *PRASA*, 2020.

-H. Kamper, "Automatic machine translation of engineering assessments: Data collection for a pilot study," *SoTL (in submission)*, 2022.
+H. Kamper, "Machine translation of engineering assessments: Data collection for a pilot study," *SoTL*, 2022.

 A. N. Kioko, R. W. Ndung’u, M. C. Njoroge, and J. Mutiga, "Mother tongue and education in Africa: Publicising the reality," *Multilingual Education*, 2014.

 K. Maton, "Making semantic waves: A key to cumulative knowledge-building," *Linguistics and Education*, 2013.

+Stellenbosch University, "Vision 2040 and strategic framework 2019--2024," [*Online*](http://www.sun.ac.za/english/about-us/strategic-documents), 2019.

 Stellenbosch University, "Revision of language policy," [*Online*](http://www.sun.ac.za/english/Pages/Language.aspx), 2021.